Devnull-org/easy-rider/README.md

 - [x] Run cardano-node and sync it as fast as possible
 - [ ] Provide option to submit a transaction to local running cardano-node
+- [ ] Run cardano-node and sync it as fast as possible

 ### Tasks

-- [ ] Set up CI server
-- [ ] Write test that cover all use cases
+- [x] Use mithril to speed up the node sync time
 - [x] Run local cardano-node on specified network
-- [x] Use mithril to speed up the node sync time
 - [ ] Use proper logging library
+- [ ] Set up CI server

 ### Usage